Krusty-Krab-Caper/krusty-krab-caper/README.md

 node mitm.js
 ```

-The command intercepted and logged all requests made through the Krusty Krab wifi.
-Most of the requests were uninteresting, but Plankton noticed some very intriguing requests made through the wifi... perhaps they could help him in his quest for the secret formula.
+The command intercepted and logged all requests made through the Krusty Krab network.
+Most of the requests were uninteresting, but Plankton noticed some very intriguing requests made through the network... perhaps they could help him in his quest for the secret formula.

 #### _MITM Helpful Information_

 - Don't worry, the `mitm` tools doesn't actually perform a Man in the Middle attack.
-It just simulates requests made through the Krusty Krab wifi.
+It just simulates requests made through the Krusty Krab network.
 - Each time you run the `mitm` tool to completion (it will eventually stop), you will see a new set of requests, but you will still have any information you need to complete the challenge.
 - Depending on the terminal you run the tool in, the output could be truncated.
 Either use another terminal or try piping the output to another file with `node mitm.js > log.txt` (git-bash users may need to use `node.exe mitm.js > log.txt`).
 If you do this, you can then open the file in a text editor to see the output, but you may need to refresh/close-reopen the file to see new output.
 - CTRL-F is your friend here!
+- Most of the requests visible occur in the _front channel_, usually from a browser through the WiFi.
+Luckily, Plankton also can see some requests through the _back channel_ which are internal systems communicating through the internal network.
+Each request is labeled with the channel where it was found.
 - Search through the requests, you may find something useful...

 ## Chat